Tenth Anniversary Issue: A Tribute to Guest Editors

 after me, came you

 Teri Ellen Cross Davis is the author of Haint (Gival Press, 2016).
-She is a Cave Canem fellow, a Pushcart Prizze nominee, and has attended the Soul Mountain Writer's Retreat, the Virginia Center for the Creative Arts, and the Fine Arts Work Center in Provincetown.
-Her poems have been published in many anthologies including Bum Rush The Page: A Def Poetry Jam, Growing Up Girl, Gathering Ground: A Reader Celebrating Cave Canem's First Decade, Check the Rhyme: An Anthology of Female Poets & Emcees, and Full Moon on K Street: Poems About Washington, DC.
-She is the Poetry and Lectures Coordinator at the Folger Shakespeare Library in Washington DC and resides in Silver Spring, MD with her husband, poet Hayes Davis and their two children.
+She is a Cave Canem fellow, and member of the Black Ladies Bruch Collective.
+She has attended the Soul Mountain Writer's Retreat, the Virginia Center for the Creative Arts, Hedgebrook, the Community of Writers, and the Fine Arts Work Center in Provincetown.
+Her poems have been published in many anthologies including Gathering Ground: A Reader Celebrating Cave Canem's First Decade, Full Moon on K Street: Poems About Washington, DC, and Not Without Our Laughter.
+She is the Poetry Coordinator at the Folger Shakespeare Library in Washington DC and resides in Silver Spring, MD with her husband, poet Hayes Davis and their two children.
 To read more by this author: Teri Ellen Cross: Summer 2004 Teri Ellen Cross's Introduction to The Evolving City issue, Fall 2007 Teri Ellen Cross: Split This Rock Issue